I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 Much like the controversial Russian manicure, the equipment used during a Ukrainian manicure raises questions of safety.
 Like all manicures that enlist e-files to buff away old polish and rough skin, not to mention cuticle scissors and cutters, there is a potential for infection.
 Skin expert and aesthetician Alicia Lartey says that there is a risk of nipping your skin and drawing blood.
 "As a beauty professional, anything that involves the risk of blood should require wearing gloves and disposing of contaminated tools properly, as well as proper sanitation protocols."

 E-files and cuticle tools can be used safely, though.
-Lartey says it’s imperative to choose a manicurist who is qualified and experienced.
-At so.shell, a dry heat sterilizer is used to disinfect all instruments, but don’t be afraid to ask your chosen nail technician about their sanitation methods.
-Lartey adds that if you do experience an infection, a qualified nail tech should be able to provide you with adequate advice and rectify the situation.
+Alicia says it’s imperative to choose a manicurist who is qualified and experienced.
+At so.shell, a dry heat steriliser is used to disinfect all instruments but don’t be afraid to ask your chosen nail technician about their sanitation methods.
+Alicia adds that if you do experience an infection, a qualified nail tech should be able to provide you with adequate advice and rectify the situation.

 How long does a Ukrainian manicure last?